 We put five mini USB 3.0 drives from Kingston, Lexar, Samsung, Sandisk and Transcend to test.
 These compact drives by design can always stay plugged as a semi-permanent storage, yet fast enough for everyday tasks.

-Sandisk Ultra Fit’s speed, low-profile and price range comes out on top in comparison with other tested mini USB 3.0 drives.
-At only 27.4 cents cost per gigabyte (64GB, Feb 2016), the Sandisk is one of the least expensive mini drives available for 64GB.
-Combine that with compact form factor and speed, and you get a nice plug-it-and-forget-it mini USB drive.
+Lexar JumpDrive S45’s and SanDisk Ultra Fit’s speed, low-profile and price range come out on top in comparison to other tested mini USB 3.0 drives.
+At around 25 cents cost per gigabyte (64GB, July 2016), both the Lexar and Sandisk are least expensive mini drives available.
+Combine that with compact form factor and speed, they make two speedy plug-it-and-forget-it mini USB drives.

 DT Micro 3.1

 |Strength:||Durability||Speed, size, price||Speed, size, price||Speed, size, price||Durability|

 |Storage:||16 - 128GB||16 - 128GB||32 - 128GB||16 - 128GB||16 - 64GB|

 |Interface(s):||USB 3.1 Gen 1||USB 3.1 Gen 1||USB 3.1 Gen 1||USB 3.1 Gen 1||USB 3.1 Gen 1|

 |Dimensions:||25 x 12 x 4.5mm||18 x 16 x 8mm||19.7 x 15.4 x 8.7mm||19 x 17 x 8.8mm||22.4 × 12 × 6mm|

 |Build Material:||Aluminium unibody||Plastic grip, aluminum body||Plastic grip, aluminum body||Plastic grip, aluminum body||Aluminum unibody|